Consulting the Archives...

 Featured highlights

-"One must not act and speak like sleepers."
+"We must not act and speak like men asleep."

 "Opposition brings concord.
 Out of discord comes the fairest harmony."